-Often, people who live in apartments or condos don’t make the most of their balcony or patio space.
+It’s often the case that people who live in apartments or condos don’t make the most of their balcony space.
 Privacy is a big barrier to enjoying a balcony, and it’s completely understandable.

 After all, why would you want all your neighbors to see you relaxing on your balcony?

-With a little research and creativity, this no longer has to be a restriction in making the most of your outdoor space.
-Here are 8 different ways to achieve balcony privacy.
+But it no longer has to be a restriction in making the most of your outdoor space.
+Here are some top suggestions for how to make a balcony private.

 1. Privacy screens

-A great option for balcony privacy involves using tall plants in pots.
+A great and more natural option for balcony privacy involves using plants.
 Not only will this make your space feel more private, it’ll add plenty of green, too.

 Adding different plants helps to create interest and depth, and you might as well make your additions beautiful and functional.